makerdao/mips/MIP17/mip17.md

 ## Component Summary

 **MIP17c1: Definitions**
-Defines key terms related to the Weekly Actual Debt Ceiling and Utilization Based Risk Premium Adjustments.
+Defines key terms related to the Weekly Actual Debt Ceiling and Actual Risk Premium Adjustments.

 **MIP17c2: Actual Debt Ceiling Adjustments**
 Defines the calculation logic on how to modify the Actual Debt Ceiling securely.